 Furthermore, EDX can be used for qualitative (the type of elements) as well as quantitative (the percentage of the concentration of each element of the sample) analysis.
 In most SEMs, dedicated software enables auto-identification of the peaks and the calculation of the atomic percentage of each element that is detected.
 One more advantage of the EDX technique is that it is a non-destructive characterization technique which requires little or no sample preparation.

-Antonis Nanakoudis is Application Engineer at Phenom-World, the world’s leading supplier of desktop scanning electron microscopes.
+Antonis Nanakoudis is Application Engineer at Phenom-World, the world’s no 1 supplier of desktop scanning electron microscopes.
 Antonis is extremely motivated by the capabilities of the Phenom SEM on various applications and is constantly looking to explore the opportunities that it offers for innovative characterization methods.